hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 ### Interactive data processing & visualization with D3 (Data-Driven Documents)

 Once you have access to the to Scott Murray's D3 tutorial book, first of all, I want you to fork [the repo at this GitHub link] (https://github.com/alignedleft/d3-book).
-Now you are ready to scheme the .pdf--provided to you on Coursewroks.
+Now you are ready to skim the .pdf--provided to you on Coursewroks.
 If you do not have a GitHub account, you can simply download a .zip file containing all the sample codes from the repository's page

 #### Intro to D3